Sunday, June 27, 2010

 B: The line “Stojiš na ivici srca” adds a touch of poetry to these lyrics...

 A: ...but it’s “Vrijeme za uzalud gubim” that sums up the song as a whole.
-The one good thing about it is that it shows once again that Montenegro is able to make something out of nothing, suggesting that if they ever do come up with a decent entry they should be able to turn it into something magnificent.
+The one good thing about it is that it shows Montenegro is capable of making something out of nothing, suggesting that if they ever do come up with a decent entry they should be able to turn it into something magnificent.

-V: He reminds me of that kid from Weeds whose uncle teaches him the finer points of masturbation... which makes him being fondled by the ladies in leather all the more unconvincing.
-Good vocals from everyone though.
+Good vocals from everyone, but Stefan reminds me of that kid from Weeds whose uncle teaches him the finer points of masturbation.
+Which makes him being fondled by the ladies in leather even less convincing.

 02 Israel